 Lots of sales professionals are capitalizing on the value of video as a sales training tool.
 In fact, video’s impact is being felt even before the beginning of the sales process.
-In other words, video as an onboarding tool smooths entry and integration into the company, paying dividends even before a sales rep starts calling on clients.
-This is because many people learn visually.
-That means seeing and hearing during training videos helps increase comprehension.
+Video as an onboarding tool smooths entry and integration into the company, paying dividends even before sales reps start calling on clients.
+This is because many people learn visually, meaning that both seeing and hearing during training videos help increase comprehension.

-Once new salespeople are on board, it’s in everyone’s best interest to get them on task—as soon as possible.
+Once new salespeople are on board, it’s in everyone’s best interest to get them on task and generating sales as soon as possible.
 The name of the game is sales force productivity, and the quicker you can train and aim new reps, the better.
 Want to introduce your company culture and vision in ten minutes?
 Use video.
 Is your office downtown on the eighth floor?
 Walk new hires through parking and accessing the office with a video.
-Want to overview company policies without boring new hires to sleep?
-Again, video to the rescue.
+Want to overview company policies without boring new hires??
+Video to the rescue!

-Clearly, video is playing a central role at the front end—getting new sales reps introduced to the company and streamlining their training.
+Video is playing a central role at the front end, getting new sales reps introduced to the company and streamlining their training.
 But savvy sales teams are also finding ways to leverage video at other points within the sales cycle.

 Worried about the costs of production?
-Due to advancing technology, video production is becoming easily affordable.
-So don’t let any of the data go to waste.
-Always keep looking for new ways to boost prospect response with video.
+Advancing technology is making video production easily affordable.
+Don’t let any of that data go to waste, and always keep looking for new ways to boost prospect response with video.

-What better way to showcase your product and nail the messaging than to share a powerful clip of video?
-With the internet simplifying selling on a global level, competition intensifies by the day.
+What better way to showcase your product and nail the messaging than to share a powerful video clip?
+With the Internet simplifying selling on a global level, competition intensifies by the day.
 In order to increase sales, innovation is mandatory.
-So what’s one of the best ways to stand above the rest?
-Once again, video rises to the challenge.
-People watch videos every day, with over a billion videos being watched daily on a global scale.
+Video is one of the best ways to stand above the rest.
+People watch videos every day, with over a billion hours of video being watched on YouTube daily.
 By combining audio and visuals into one powerful package, video has become one of the most effective ways to present information.

-Depending on the content of the video, it can take the pressure off of the sales rep, provide a nice change of pace during a presentation, and showcase your product or service.
-Often video communicates in a way talking and physical demonstration simply can’t, such as with 3D video’s ability to show how actions not normally visible to the human eye have an impact on the product and subsequent results.
+Depending on the content of the video, it can take the pressure off of sales reps, provide a nice change of pace during presentations, and showcase your products or services.
+Video can even communicate in ways that talking and physical demonstration simply can’t, such as with 3D video’s ability to show how actions not normally visible to the human eye have an impact on the product and subsequent results.

-OK, almost everyone sends a follow-up communication after a presentation from the sales team.
-Predictably, most of these are simply “thank you” and “great to meet you” emails that rely solely on text.
+Almost everyone sends a follow-up communication after a presentation from the sales team, but most of these are simply “thank you” and “great to meet you” emails that rely solely on text.
 Emails like these are generic and easily lost in a messy inbox, or ignored by busy professionals.
-So why settle for the predictable?
+So why settle for predictable?

 Separate yourself from the crowd by using video—it’s a great way to personalize post-sale conversations.
-Use it to share helpful research, explain services, demo products or video with a presentation deck.
+Use videos to share helpful research, explain services, or demo products in a presentation deck.
 Your client will be relieved to take a break from long-winded emails, and you’ll achieve the follow-up results you’re aiming for.